quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 If the Reliable Size is larger than the Final Size, the receiver MUST close the connection with a connection error of type FRAME_ENCODING_ERROR.

-Semantically, a RESET_STREAM frame is equivalent to a RELIABLE_RESET_STREAM frame with the Reliable Size set to 0.

-RELIABLE_RESET_STREAM frames are ack-eliciting.
-When lost, they MUST be retransmitted, unless a RESET_STREAM frame or another RELIABLE_RESET_STREAM frame was sent for the same stream (see {{multiple-frames}}).
+CLOSE_STREAM frames are ack-eliciting.
+When lost, they MUST be retransmitted, unless another frame that causes a state transition to the Data Sent or Reset Sent State was sent for the same stream (see {{multiple-frames}}).

-# Resetting Streams
+# Closing Streams

+## Without an Error

+When closing a stream with an error, the node has the choise between a STREAM frame that carries the FIN bit and a CLOSE_STREAM frame of type 0x20.

+The CLOSE_STREAM frame can be used to reduce the reliable offset after a STREAM frame with a FIN bit has been sent.
+If STREAM frames containing data up to that byte offset are lost, the initiator MUST retransmit this data, as described in (Section 13.3 of {{!RFC9000}}).
+Data sent beyond that byte offset SHOULD NOT be retransmitted.

+## Using an Error Code

-When resetting a stream, the node has the choice between using a RESET_STREAM frame and a RELIABLE_RESET_STREAM frame.
+When resetting a stream, the node has the choice between using a RESET_STREAM frame and a CLOSE_STREAM frame of type 0x21.
 When using a RESET_STREAM frame, the behavior is unchanged from the behavior described in ({{!RFC9000}}).

 The initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
 If STREAM frames containing data up to that byte offset are lost, the initiator MUST retransmit this data, as described in (Section 13.3 of {{!RFC9000}}).
 Data sent beyond that byte offset SHOULD NOT be retransmitted.

 As described in (Section 3.2 of {{RFC9000}}), it MAY deliver data beyond that offset to the application.

-## Multiple RELIABLE_RESET_STREAM / RESET_STREAM frames {#multiple-frames}
+## Multiple CLOSE_STREAM / RESET_STREAM frames {#multiple-frames}

-The initiator MAY send multiple RELIABLE_RESET_STREAM frames for the same stream in order to reduce the Reliable Size.
-It MAY also send a RESET_STREAM frame, which is equivalent to sending a RELIABLE_RESET_STREAM frame with a Reliable Size of 0.
+The initiator MAY send multiple CLOSE_STREAM frames for the same stream in order to reduce the Reliable Size.
+It MAY also send a RESET_STREAM frame, which is equivalent to sending a CLOSE_STREAM frame with a Reliable Size of 0.

 When sending multiple frames for the same stream, the initiator MUST NOT increase the Reliable Size.
-When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application.
+When receiving a CLOSE_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application.
 It MUST NOT expect the delivery of any data beyond that byte offset.

-Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size being received after a RELIABLE_RESET_STREAM frame with a lower Reliable Size.
-The receiver MUST ignore any RELIABLE_RESET_STREAM frame that increases the Reliable Size.
+Reordering of packets might lead to a CLOSE_STREAM frame with a higher Reliable Size being received after a CLOSE_STREAM frame with a lower Reliable Size.
+The receiver MUST ignore any CLOSE_STREAM frame that increases the Reliable Size.

-When sending another RELIABLE_RESET_STREAM or RESET_STREAM frame for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
+When sending another CLOSE_STREAM, RESET_STREAM or STREAM frame carrying a FIN bit for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
+This also means that sending CLOSE_STREAM frames of different types is not permitted.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

 # Security Considerations